 Online Bonsai Courses from Bonsai Empire

 Getting Started – This 1 hour online course will show you how to create your own Bonsai tree in 5 well-explained steps.
 No theory, this is about doing it yourself!

 Bonsai Beginners Course – This 1.5 hour online course will teach you the basics of Bonsai, and assist you in the growing and styling your own Bonsai trees.

-Bonsai Fundamentals Course – During this 2 hour online course, you will learn about the principle concepts of Bonsai; Plant physiology, Japanese aesthetics and Design.
+Bonsai Fundamentals Course – During this 2 hour online course, you will learn about the principle concepts of Bonsai including plant physiology, Japanese aesthetics and design.

 Bonsai Intermediate Course – In this 3.5 hour online course, you will learn about the mechanics of wiring, delve into the aesthetics of design, and expand your knowledge of Bonsai.

 Advanced Bonsai Course – This extensive 6 hour online course will provide you unique access to the latest and most advanced Bonsai techniques.